Do you want to create a landing page for your Mailchimp list?

 How to Create a Mailchimp Landing Page in WordPress

 Mailchimp has a powerful suite of email marketing solutions, including the option to create a landing page.
-So you might think heading straight to their page builder is the best logical next step.
+So you might think heading straight to the Mailchimp landing page builder is the best logical next step.

 Yet, there are some drawbacks to taking this approach.